Episode #403 (Originally aired 09/16/16)

 Yeah, I mean, I think, you know, I've always been a fairly political person,

-and mostly not because I'm in the public eye, but because I'm an American, and I think we have a right and a responsibility to participate in our democracy.
+and mostly not because I'm in the public eye but because I'm an American and I think we have a right and a responsibility to participate in our democracy.

 So having a child might open up my mind to the issues like this ridiculous maternity leave that Trump talked about just recently.

-Or his daughter, who's also great.
+Or his daughter who's also great.

-And I think it's important that we not be distracted by these very smart, very articulate, beautiful women who work on the Trump campaign, who are a lot smarter than the candidate, I think.
+And I think it's important that we not be distracted by these very smart, very articulate, beautiful women who work on the Trump campaign, who are a lot smarter than the candidate, I think we need to be not swayed by them because they will not have their finger on the button he will but she but you're right Kellyanne and his daughter got him this week to reach out to women with a maternity and child care plan which I guess will be necessary he's going to deport all the nannies

-why do you say it's ridiculous?
+But why do you why do you say it's ridiculous?

 Like for Hillary Clinton, these issues, these policies are not about women's policy.